Ride the earthquake capital of the world

 Since at least 1857, Parkfield has experienced a magnitude 6 or greater earthquakes about every 22 years.
 Parkfield is the most closely observed earthquake zone in the world.
 One year we visited, the USGS had even installed an earthquake machine in the middle of town.
 The machine was so sensitive, if you tapped your foot, the machine would move.
 The entire town is also moving, attributed to seismic creep where two fault lines are slipping past one another.
 The nearby bridge is noticeably bent.

 Parkfield is set to be beachfront property in 31 million years, give or take a year or two.
 The town was originally named Russelsville, but when that name was rejected, the inhabitants chose Parkfield for the park-like setting of this ranching community.
 The paved road dead ends just outside of town.
-You can ride north out of town, but the road is 14 miles of unpaved ranch road to reach Hwy 198 over a low range.
+You can ride north out of town, but the road is 4.5 miles of dirt to the top of the ridge, passable by any bike riding carefully.
+After that it's pavement all the way to reach Highway 198 over a low range.

 Parkfield is so small, our motorcycle tour group will almost double the population of the town.
 The town is merely composed of the newly built lodge, the restaurant, and a nearby portable building to house the town library.

-Book early: this tour involves two nights at the Parkfield Lodge.
-We are limited by the number of rooms at the Parkfield Inn - just 9 rooms, and will generate a waiting list for this ride once the tour books up and the beds are filled.
-Individual rooms are not likely and we will pair the riders as best we can.
+Book early: You'll need to give notice you're interested at least 6-7 months prior to April each year.
+This tour involves two nights at the Parkfield Lodge.
+We are limited by the number of rooms at the Parkfield Inn - just 10 rooms, which means this tour will sell out as early as August each fall for the coming year and we'll then generate a waiting list for this ride once the tour books up and the beds are filled.
+Individual rooms are not likely, and we will pair the riders as best we can.

 Meet: 14471 Big Basin Way, Saratoga